Powered by

 Cows sitting under a tree in Chandbad Gaushala, in Bhopal District

 Hiralal Bhagat comments on the governmental grant of Rs 20 per cow, stating that although there are occasional delays, the support ultimately protrudes from the authorities.
-However, Shriram Gaushala, in Sudesh Nagar, Sehore, does not qualify for such grant due to its lack of official registration.
+However, Shriram Gaushala, in Sudesh Nagar, Sehore, does not qualify for such a grant due to its lack of official registration.

 Nandini Gaushala, located on Kolar Road, is administered by Rashtriya Swayamsevak Sangh in an area recognized as a tiger range.
 Those operating the Gaushala report that it is serviced by two dedicated families, ensuring the cows' well-being.
 Notably, the facility accommodates cows not only brought by individual residents.
 But, also those sent occasionally by the Bhopal Municipal Corporation.